9 Things Every Newbie Should Know About Cocktail Making

 Building a cocktail

 When you build a cocktail, you combine the ingredients in container.
-This could be straight in the serving glass (e.g., when you are pouring a Tom Collins), a mixing glass when a drink has to be stirred (e.g., a Manhattan), or a cocktail shaker in the case of a shaken drink (e.g., a Daiquiri or Paloma).
+This could be straight in the serving glass (e.g., when you are pouring a Tom Collins), a mixing glass when a drink has to be stirred (e.g., a Manhattan), or a shaker in the case of a shaken drink (e.g., a Daiquiri or Paloma).

 The trick lies in taking your time to measure each ingredient precisely.
-Once you’ve made a particular cocktail a few times you will get a feel for the pour, and in time will be able to step away from the jigger if you care to, but while you get the hang of it, your measuring tools are your friend.
+Once you’ve made a particular drink a few times you will get a feel for the pour, and in time will be able to step away from the jigger if you care to, but while you get the hang of it, your measuring tools are your friend.

-Stirring a cocktail
+Stirring a mixed drink

 Stirring may sound simple enough – you are combining ingredients in a mixing glass using a long-stemmed bar spoon.
 However, it calls for a very gentle touch.
-When you stir a cocktail, the aim is to cool the drink down, and to dilute the alcohol to make it more palatable.
-You also want the cocktail to be lovely and clear, without any bubbles or shards of ice.
+When you stir a drink, the aim is to cool the drink down, and to dilute the alcohol to make it more palatable.
+You also want the clinker to be lovely and clear, without any bubbles or shards of ice.
 So go slowly.

 Shaking a cocktail

-• Wet shaking, which is done with ice.
-Build the ingredients into the cocktail shaker, and fill it two-thirds of the way with ice.
+- Wet shaking, which is done with ice.
+Build the ingredients into the shaker, and fill it two-thirds of the way with ice.
 Place the lid on firmly, grasp the shaker with two hands, and shake it vigorously for 15 – 20 seconds or until there is condensation on the outside of the shaker.
 Then strain the liquid into your serving glass.

 TIP: Effervescent ingredients should never be shaken.

-9. Enrol in a cocktail making class if needed
+9. Enrol in a class if needed

 Now you know!
 Following these cocktail making guidelines when you shake, stir and sip at home will set the stage for all sorts of amazing drink creations.
 Now go forth and shake some magic…